intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/ucm-icm-feature-guide.md

 ### Document Tools

-ICM documents tools are used to take actions on documents in the iCM context.
+ICM documents tools are used to take actions on documents in the ICM context.
 You can link existing repository document to the ICM Case or upload a new document to the repository and associate this document with ICM Case.
 Also, you can unlink associated documents from the ICM Case.